iarsystems/bx-github-ci/README.md

 - Navigate to your Organization's settings page to setup a new runner `https://github.com/<org>/settings/actions/runner/new`.
 - Select __`Linux`__ For __Operating System__.
 - Select __`x64`__ for the __Architecture__.
-- Follow the instructions provided by GitHub on the page to download and configure the runner.
+- Follow the GitHub-provided instructions on the page to download and configure the runner[^1].

-> __Note__
-> From the default installation, the runners become available organization-wide, for all its repositories.
-These can be [grouped and managed](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/managing-access-to-self-hosted-runners-using-groups) as desired.

-### Hot hints
+### FAQ
-- The instructions provided by GitHub when setting up a new runner will tell you how to `run.sh` the script, which will not survive a reboot.
-In order to install the runner as a service, refer to this [hint](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service?platform=linux).
+> How do I make the runner to survive a reboot?

+In order to install the runner as a service, use this [hint](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service?platform=linux).

 ## Issues